 Saint Elmo was a gold and silver mining camp, and is one of the best preserved ghost towns in Colorado.
 There are dozens of buildings still standing, including the courthouse, saloon, and a few private homes.

 Though it’s considered a ghost town, people still live in St. Elmo, and tourism brings loads of people to town every year.
-There are ATV trails, fishing, and the general store is open all summer long.
+There are hiking and ATV trails, fishing, and the general store is open all summer long.